SARS-CoV-2 Omicron variant: Vaccine adjustments

 In June 2022, Pfizer and Moderna developed bivalent vaccines to protect against the SARS-CoV-2 wild-type and the Omicron variant.
 The bivalent vaccines are well-tolerated and offer immunity to Omicron superior to previous mRNA vaccines.
 In September 2022, the United States Food and Drug Administration (FDA) authorized the bivalent vaccines.

 In June 2023, the FDA advised manufacturers that the 2023–2024 formulation of the COVID19 vaccines for use in the US be updated to be a monovalent COVID19 vaccine using the XBB.1.5 lineage of the Omicron variant.
 In June 2024, the FDA advised manufacturers that the 2024–2025 formulation of the COVID19 vaccines for use in the US be updated to be a monovalent COVID19 vaccine using the JN.1 lineage.

 In October 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency (EMA) gave a positive opinion to update the composition of Bimervax, a vaccine targeting the Omicron XBB.1.16 subvariant.

-As of May 2025, the World Health Organization recommends that monovalent JN.1 or KP.2 vaccines remain appropriate vaccine antigens and that monovalent LP.8.1 is a suitable alternative vaccine antigen.
+In May 2025, the World Health Organization (WHO) recommended that monovalent JN.1 or KP.2 vaccines remain appropriate vaccine antigens and that monovalent LP.8.1 is a suitable alternative vaccine antigen.
 The EMA recommends updating COVID-19 vaccines to target LP.8.1 for the 2025/2026 vaccination campaign.

+In May 2026, the WHO advised vaccine manufacturers that monovalent LP.8.1 (Nextstrain: 25A; GenBank: PV074550.1; GISAID: EPI_ISL_19467828) is the recommended COVID-19 vaccine antigen.
+Other antigens (e.g. XFG, NB.1.8.1) or other approaches that demonstrate broad and robust neutralizing antibody responses or efficacy against currently circulating SARS-CoV-2 variants could also be used.

+In May 2026, the US FDA advised manufacturers that the COVID-19 vaccines (2026-2027 Formula) for use in the United States beginning in fall 2026 should be a monovalent JN.1 lineage XFG variant vaccine.

+In May 2026, the EMA suggested that targeting XFG would provide the best protection against COVID-19 caused by JN.1 omicron subvariants, and also against BA.3.2.
+Vaccines targeting the LP.8.1 strain could still be considered for vaccination campaigns in 2026.